The word 'ski' has its origins in the Norwegian word skíð which means a piece of wood.

 Rusutsu is a powder skiing and boarding paradise close to Niseko and Sapporo airport, with some hilarious Disneyland-style attractions on the side.

 Famous for its high standard of grooming, Appi Kogen is a purpose built ski village and resort, with a few large hotels, excellent facilities and some great skiing.
 It’s a particularly good choice for ...

 Kiroro is a powder lover’s paradise and a great option for families who want convenience, value and smaller crowds than nearby Niseko.

 Furano in Hokkaido offers a wide variety of terrain, lots of powder, a good selection of accommodation and a relatively authentic village and nearby town.

-Asahidake is a backcountry style ski area in Hokkaido with just one ropeway (tram) and mostly ungroomed, unpatrolled terrain it is strictly for advanced skiers.
+Asahidake is a backcountry style ski area in Hokkaido with just one ropeway (tram) and with mostly ungroomed, unpatrolled terrain, it is strictly for advanced skiers.